Mpowa-IO/Documents/Whitepaper.md

-## Conglomerate: Partnerships & Involvement
+## Conglomerate, Partnerships & Involvement

 The following partners are crucial to Mpowa's success: